When you have a fungal toenail infection, there are basically two options for dealing with it:

 So if you have a date you want clear toenails for, do not hold off on getting treatment.
 The sooner you start getting fungus treated, the better your nails are likely to look when that future event or vacation rolls around.
 Starting only a month out is not going to cut it, and giving the fungus more time to take root in your nails isn’t going to help you at all!

-Our offices in Rockville Centre and Massapequa are ready to help.
+Our office in Massapequa is ready to help.
 Give us a call at (516) 804-9038 or send us a message using our online contact form.